Ento126/KMIC_cikm2023/README.md

 # KMIC
 This is our Pytorch implementation for the paper:
-KMIC: A Knowledge-aware Recommendation with Multivariate Intentions Contrastive Learning, (underReview).
+KMIC: A Knowledge-aware Recommendation with Multivariate Intentions Contrastive Learning, (under review).

 # Introduction
 Knowledge graph (KG) has been widely applied for recommendation systems (RS) due to its rich structured semantic information.
 A recent technical trend is to develop graph neural networks with self-supervised Learning (SSL) founded on KG to relieve the data sparsity and noise issues.
 However, these models fail to (i) integrate the multivariate intention feature and (ii) capture the multi-intent self-supervised signals.